asjadnaqvi/DiD/docs/code/06_bacon.md

 Each cohort is given a different color.
 This is passed on to the line graph via the `colorpalette` package.

 In the figure we see that the green cohort gets treated early and contains a lot of ids.
 Orange is next but has few ids.
 Simiarly red and purple at the last ones to get treated.
-Regardless being later or early treated, the effect of the treatment is positive, albeit of different magnitudes across the different cohorts.
+Regardless of being treated later or earlier, the effect of the treatment is positive.
 But what happens, when we run a TWFE regression?

 ```applescript
 xtreg Y i.t D, fe